 Element 1: Road rides

-These rides are in training zones 1 to 2 (60-75% of maximum heart rate, see here for details) with an occasional foray into zone 3 (75-82% of maximum heart rate).
+These rides are in training zones 1 to 2 (60-75% of maximum heart rate, we’ve got a separate article with more on training zones) with an occasional foray into zone 3 (75-82% of maximum heart rate).
 This is excellent for developing oxygen utilisation and will result in more power for the same effort.

 The third road ride is more specific, using flat terrain to sustain riding at zone 3.
 Be careful on duration in the early weeks, but building these rides from one to two hours will improve your ability to sustain power (speed) over a prolonged period.

 The first turbo trainer session is intervals of 10 to 20 minutes at the transition of zone 3 (75-82% MHR) and zone 4 (82-89% MHR).
 Over the 12-week phase, move from zone 3/4 into zone 4 and eventually do 20mins at the top of zone 4.

 The key to this session is the selection of the correct gear/resistance and cadence (95-100rpm), and the precision of the riding.
 Zone 4 riding builds sustainable race pace and is useful during tapering or pre-competition periods, but take one of your two rest days after this – recovery is key.

 The second indoor session consists of short powerful intervals at zone 4 to 5 (82-94% MHR).
 The intervals should range from two to five minutes with 50 percent active recovery between intervals.

 For example, 10x2mins with 1min rest between intervals in the early weeks through to 6x5mins with 3mins rest between intervals by week 10.

 - Day one: Long ride 2-3hrs at Zone 1-2

 - Day two: First turbo trainer session, long intervals at Zone 3-4